semrush/intergalactic/website/docs/components/modal/modal-code.md

 @example modal-inside-modal

-@## Modal window with customization

-Example of a modal window with a custom header.

-@example wizard

 @## Access to internal HTML nodes

 To access the background or the close `Close` icon, you will need to expand the modal window and recreate the same component sequence.